trema/trema.github.com/source/_posts/2012-01-25-trema-tutorial-slash-number-1.markdown

 pizza or coffee play arena to a large data center is not for the faint-hearted but to control things by a program to one's discretion would please even the most jaded hacker.

+{% footnotes %}
+  {% fn You can find the man page of xpizza (http://bit.ly/mYAJwZ) written in 1991 by googling with "xpizza MIT" for a keyword %}
+{% endfootnotes%}

 ## Introduction to Openflow